Becoming zen, more zenned out.

 Destiny awaits.
 The future is before you.
 Or perhaps, you are before it.
 One step.
 That’s all it takes to get you going.
 The second one should follow.
 Put a good stride in now.
 Time waits for no man.
 Good, now that you’re moving it should get easier.
 Or harder.
 Who really knows.
 I certainly don’t.
 But you have to try.
 What else will you you do.
 What else would you do.
 It’s a fiction you know, that old idea that you’ll enjoy it.
 Or is it a new idea.
 But you probably won’t.
 At least not most of it.
 If you’re lucky, you might just enjoy some of it.
 Best case scenario, you fumble around till you find someone.
 Then again.
 You might not, odds are okay.
 But guarantees and promises aren’t made.
 You didn’t pick your looks.
 You’re probably not so attractive.
 But maybe you’re lucky.
 Maybe.
 Loneliness awaits those who abdicate responsibly.
 And those below the median.
 Then you’re at the bottom.
 Not much you can do about it.
 Just keep digging.
 There will probably be rocks.
 You could either stand on them, or put them on top of you.
 You’ll probably surprise yourself with your choice.
 Choices are never simple.
 Surprises are abound and withheld by the unconscious.
 Blame others not, seek your answers inside.
 Not likely.
 You’ll point the finger.
 Wave the finger.
 Raise your chin.
 Turn a cheek.
 We all do it.
 Maybe after a few times you’ll wake.
 But then again, probably not.
 Monkeys.
 Monkeys, full of snakes.
 Do you know your snakes.
 Are they familiar, or unknown.
 They always say you should fear the unknown.
 Probably smart advice.
 Although the snake could be a phoenix.
 Don’t know till you look.
 Probably a snake.
 You’re full of snakes.
 Do you think you’re not.
 You are most certainly mistaken.
 The line between good and evil runs through the middle of every human heart.
 In case you hadn’t herd.
 But don’t stumble now.
 The stairs of discontent are steep.
 Are your legs long enough.
 Do your muscles burn.
 Does the ache agonise you.
 Well you’re not alone.
 You stand upon the death of a billion men.
 Don’t falter.
 The burn will ease.
 Although, it is easier not to.
 It is easier to run.
 To blame.
 To curse.
 Some take great pleasure in it.
 Perhaps you will too.
 Perhaps you won’t.
 You think you won’t.
 Be careful of such thoughts.
 The path to hell is paved with good intentions.
 You needn’t remember anything more.

-When blowing up a balloon,
+When blowing up a balloon, excitement running rampant.

-with breathlessness and dizziness defeated by perseverance.
+Time goes by blowing, with breathlessness and dizziness defeated by strict perseverance.

 Both balloons pop.

-Their faces splashed with their own slobber.
+Faces splashed with its own slobber.

-Their surprise reflexes immediately all encompassing.
+Surprise reflexes immediately all encompassing.

 On the verge of tears from freight.

-They recollect and acknowledge the other,
+They recollect and acknowledge the other.

-they succumb to laughter.
+They succumb to laughter.

-knowing this is their secret to keep.
+And looking into each others eyes, knowing this is their secret to keep.

 Edwards nose fell upon the table.
 He barely looked up to give it a despairing look.
 Perhaps just grateful it didn’t land in his soup.
 The others at the table fared no better.
 His mother Margaret had only one ear, a frizzly scraggle of hair and not much else.
 His father Norman was the worst of the lot, his face had slid off last June when he bent down to pickup the newspaper at the front door, needless to say, the news read no better that day.
 Edwards younger brother and sister were the only ones who could manage a smile, mostly because they were the only ones still with lips.
 Youthful ignorance their only friend, but time would come for them as it did for all.
 The unwelcome knock at the door.
 You just have to hope it doesn’t come for your good eye, or your preferred hand.
 Although it was given that what you valued most would be taken first, as if it was some cruel joke.
 But no one ever heard who was laughing.
 Perhaps that is the oddest part of all.